sophdaly/gemini/README.md

 ### LFW
 [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) is a standard dataset used for evaluating and benchmarking facial recognition algorithms.

+#### Fine-Grained LFW

+[FGLFW](http://www.whdeng.cn/FGLFW/FGLFW.html) deliberately selects 3000 similarly-looking face pairs to replace the random negative pairs in LFW that are quite easy to distinguish.
+Its purpose is to close the large gap between the reported performance on benchmarks and performance on real world tasks.

 ### Siamese Networks